anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Agent Interface Requirements:

 The Space has an optional AgentInterface that processes completed frames.
 The agent decides whether to activate based on activation operations and their metadata.
 Empty frames (no VEIL operations, no activations) are discarded to maintain efficiency.
 The agent interface receives callbacks after all components have processed frame events.

+Reference System Architecture:

+The ConnectomeHost maintains a unified reference registry that serves as the single source of truth for dependency injection.
+Key features:
+- Host registry is shared with Spaces, eliminating duplicate registries
+- References are injected into components via @reference decorators
+- Components can access references via helper methods (requireReference, getReference)
+- Reference metadata lookup supports inheritance chains for proper injection into subclasses
+- AXON-loaded components receive reference resolution after dynamic loading
+- The system ensures references are available before component lifecycle methods that need them

 Stream References: